Wind-Blox Business Practices

-There is no such award.
+While this claim sounds very impressive, there is no such award.

 Wind-Blox uses fictitious names on cycling forums to promote their products (or discredit others).
 Below is one of many examples.
 When caught, moderators closed / banned / deleted accounts.
 On more than one occasion, IP address searches (by the moderators) validated the source of the forum comments.

 After getting caught, W~B may have stopped these fictitious comments.

 Wind-Blox purchased over 11,000 'fake' Twitter followers.
 A form of social media fraud.

 After getting caught, it appears Twitter deleted >8,000 fake W~B followers.

 Numerous friends and family (and re-seller) product reviews:

 “The new Wind-Blox Pro is a welcome addition to my kit.” - Tyler Gilmore (family friend)

 "Heard the sweetest little birds chirping on my ride to work today.
 Thanks Wind-Blox!" - Drew F. (son)